 i.
 In the midst of his sin, depression and demonic influence, Saul forgot that Samuel was in fact his adversary when he slipped into sin (1 Samuel 13:13-14 and 15:22-29).

 b.
-When the woman saw Samuel, she cried out with a loud voice: Why the medium so shocked?
-Probably she was a fraud, and most of her dealings with the spirit realm were mere tricks.
-Now, Samuel really appears from the world beyond, and she is completely surprised to have a real encounter with the spirit realm.
+When the woman saw Samuel, she cried out with a loud voice: The medium was probably so shocked because she was a fraud, and most of her dealings with the spirit realm were mere tricks.
+Now Samuel really appeared from the world beyond and she was completely surprised to have a real encounter with the spirit realm.

 i.
-In addition, we can say that this medium was familiar with the presence of demonic spirits, the presence of the Holy Spirit was probably completely unfamiliar to her.
+In addition, we can say that this medium was familiar with the presence of demonic spirits but the presence of the Holy Spirit was probably unfamiliar to her.
 The holy presence of the Holy Spirit may have seemed terrifying to her.
-“The indications are that this was an extraordinary event for her, and a frightening one because she was not in control.”
+"The indications are that this was an extraordinary event for her, and a frightening one because she was not in control."
 (Baldwin)

 c.
 Why have you deceived me?
 For you are Saul!
-The medium is also surprised, because now she knows that she is practicing her craft before the same king who drove out all the mediums and spiritists from Israel.
-She has reason to be afraid, both of the real spiritual presence she sees, and the king right beside her.
+The medium is also surprised because now she knew that she practiced her craft before the same king who drove out all the mediums and spiritists from Israel.
+She had reason to be afraid both of the real spiritual presence she saw and the king right beside her.

 i.
-How did the medium know that the man was King Saul?
-We simply are not told how she knew this.
-It might have been something that Samuel said when he first appeared.
+We are not told how the medium knew it was Samuel.
+It might have been something Samuel said when he first appeared.
 It might have been a word of supernatural knowledge, communicated to her either from God or from the world of the demonic.

 d.
-And the woman said to Saul, “I saw a spirit ascending out of the earth.”
-The Hebrew word translated spirit in the New King James Version is actually the Hebrew word elohim - literally, “gods,” but often applied to the One God in plural form, to both reflect the truth of the Trinity and God’s greatness, which is indicated in the Hebrew by the plural form.
-When the medium says she saw an elohim, does she mean that she saw the One True God?
-Does she mean that Samuel is deified?
-No; speaking from her own pagan context, she calls this appearing of Samuel an elohim because that was what it seemed to be in her pagan vocabulary.
-It is only she who calls Samuel an elohim.
+And the woman said to Saul, "I saw a spirit ascending out of the earth."
+The Hebrew word translated by "spirit" in the New King James Version is actually the Hebrew word elohim - literally, "gods" but often applied to the One God in plural form.
+This indicates both the truth of the Trinity and God's greatness, which is indicated in Hebrew by the plural form.
+When the medium said she saw an elohim, she did not mean that she saw the One True God and she did not mean that Samuel was deified.
+Instead, speaking from her own pagan context, she called this appearing of Samuel an elohim because that was what it seemed to be in her pagan vocabulary.
+It was only she who called Samuel an elohim.

 e.
 Saul perceived that it was Samuel: However Samuel appeared, he was visible to both the medium and Saul.
-This wasn’t a “crystal ball” appearance that only the medium could pretend to see.
-Nor was it a “voice in the dark” that one might encounter in a séance.
+This wasn't a "crystal ball" appearance that only the medium could pretend to see.
+Nor was it a "voice in the dark" as in a sťance.
 This was a real appearance of Samuel.

 f.
-What is going on here?
-This strange incident is controversial, and several different approaches have been used to understand this passage.
+It was Samuel: This strange incident is controversial, and several different approaches have been used to understand this passage.
 Here are four of the most commonly suggested possibilities.

 ii.
 Some believe that this was a deception by the medium.
 But this also isn't an adequate explanation, for the same reasons given to the previous suggestion.